akhilcjacob/Robot-2016-Ver2.0/README.md

-# Robot_2016_Ver2.0
+# Robot_2016
+Team 2791 2016 Robot Code

-This is the revamped code for Shaker High School Robotics
+This is the code for FRC Team 2791, Shaker Robotics